phantomgoose/automata/README.md

 Code was optimized for readability and extensibility over performance.

-Try this project in your browser via WebAssembly: https://phantomgoose.github.io/automata
+Try this project in your browser via WebAssembly (WASM): https://phantomgoose.github.io/automata

 Run this project with `cargo run --release` for best performance.